Mopazob/saopaulo_crimes/README.md

 Once we confirmed the borough the number of neighborhoods for consideration also comes down, we further shortlist the neighborhoods based on the common venues, to choose a neighborhood which best suits the business problem.

 * If we check the top venues by neighborhoods we can see for Brasilandia neighborhood Bakeries are the top here with an 8% of venues.
-If our comercial sotre its a Bakery this might be not a good place because there are too many of this type.
+If our comercial store its a Bakery this might be not a good place because there are too many of this type.
 * In almost all neighborhoods in this two boroughs bakeries are in the top 5 venues.
 Maybe neither of this two boroughs are good for a new bakery comercial store.
 * Looking into the clustering model we can see that in North West borough all of the neighborhoods are in the first cluster.
 This means that all of this neighborhoods have a similar quantity of venues percentage.
 * If our new comercial store type are not in the top ten venues for this cluster, might be a good idea to open this venue in North West borough.